 Described as “the right CAD for CAM,” WorkNC Designer is a powerful new application focusing on the specific needs of machinist programmers, enabling users to create designs or modify existing geometry from third-party CAD systems.

-WorkNC Designer is built on the Parasolid® technology, bringing hybrid modelling and direct modelling capabilities that will revolutionize the way programmers prepare parts for manufacture.
+WorkNC Designer is built on the Parasolid® technology, bringing hybrid modelling and direct modelling capabilities that will revolutionise the way programmers prepare parts for manufacture.
 WorkNC Brand Manager Miguel Johann says: “It’s not dependent on having a series of parameters that drive it, or a feature tree.
 It provides a very quick, dynamic editing and modelling environment, where users simply sketch, drag, hold, push or twist, to create and modify models.”

 The second major item of new functionality is the Robot Module.
 “As robots are becoming more commonplace on the shopfloor, there is an increasing need to provide offline programming for them.
 New simulation and singularity resolution tools in WorkNC 2018 R1 mean users can take full advantage of the enormous benefits robots bring to the manufacturing process,” says Miguel Johann.
 “For example, they free toolpaths from the limitations of milling, as the tool at the end of the robot’s arm can also be a grinder, a laser head, a welding nozzle, or indeed, any other tool that engineering creativity can think of.